qmacro/qmacro.github.io/src/talks.md

 ---

 <a name="odata-basics-4-all-things-filter"></a>
-## Back to basics: OData - the Open Data Protocol - Part 4 - All things $filtr
+## Back to basics: OData - the Open Data Protocol - Part 4 - All things $filter

 When: Fri 17 Jun at 0800 BST (UTC+1)